starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Lutris error: *"Runtime Error('No path can be generated for DXVK because no version information is available.')"*
 - If you've just installed Lutris, be sure to launch it once, separately from the Star Citizen install process, to fully populate its runtime and caches.

+#### RSI Launcher white screen / error DCompositionCreateDevice
+- In Lutris, configure Star Citizen (right-click->Configure->Game options) and add `"--use-gl=osmesa"` to the Arguments field.
+- If launching manually: `wine "RSI Launcher.exe" "--use-gl=osmesa"`

+#### RSI Launcher fails to launch from lutris with CLI mode enabled
+- Error message may be similar to `/usr/bin/gnome-terminal.real: symbol lookup error: /lib/x86_64-linux-gnu/libatk-bridge-2.0.so.0: undefined symbol: atk_component_scroll_to`
+- Disable the lutris runtime in lutris global preferences to work around this error

+#### No sound in game
+- Depending on your distribution, you may need to set `Prefer System Libraries` in Lutris to `ON`.
+- If you have sound in the launcher but not in the game, launch the game and go to your audio settings, then enable "Play sound while game is in background".

 ***